hashicorp/consul/plugin.md

 In this example the *file* plugin is handling all names below (and including) `example.org`.
 If a query comes in that is not a subdomain (or equal to) `example.org` the next plugin is called.

-Now, the world isn't perfect, and there are good reasons to "fallthrough" to the next middlware, meaning a plugin is only responsible for a *subset* of names within the zone.
+Now, the world isn't perfect, and there are good reasons to "fallthrough" to the next middleware, meaning a plugin is only responsible for a *subset* of names within the zone.
 The first of these to appear was the *reverse* plugin that synthesis PTR and A/AAAA responses (useful with IPv6).